-I’m following this story closely because I would love to snag one of these babies soon, and I’ll update this section as the visa becomes available.
+I’m following this story closely because I would love to snag one of these babies soon, and I’ll update this section as the Estonian digital nomad visa becomes available in 2020.

 3. Australia Holiday or Working Holiday Visa

-Visa Duration: 1 Year with the option to extend to a second.
+Visa Duration: One year with the option to extend to a second.

 Some important things to note for this long term visa for digital nomads is that you can only apply if you’re between the ages of 18 and 30.
 Additionally, if you want to extend your Working Holiday Visa to two years you’ll have to work for three months in rural Australia… something I doubt that many digital nomads want to do!

 If you’re interested in this option, you can find more information about Australian visas here.
 Canada also offers a similar Canadian visa program that you can explore.